learn-co-curriculum/phrg-ruby-linting/README.md

 ## Using Rubocop

 Like `rspec`, `rubocop` is a command line tool that runs some checks against your code.
-It can be invoked by simply typing `rubocop`, or passing it a path to select a smaller group of files: `rubocop lib/cats/`.
+It can be invoked by simply typing `rubocop`, or passing it a path to select a smaller group of files.
+For example, `rubocop lib/cats/tabbies/`.
 Rubocop will lint all the ruby files contained in the directory you run it for.
-Let's use `rubocop` on this `example.rb` file.
+Let's use `rubocop` on the code below.
+This code is contained in a file named `example.rb`.

 ```ruby
 def foo